The Bankrate promise

 After your payment history, your debt relative to how much credit you have available is the next most important factor in your credit score.
 FICO bases 30 percent of your credit score on the “Amounts Owed” category of your credit reports.

 Your credit utilization ratio — the relationship between your credit card balances and limits — has a big influence here.
 When you pay down your credit card balances and lower your utilization ratio as a result, your credit score may improve.
+To quickly determine your current ratio, check out Bankrate’s credit utilization ratio calculator.

 So what is the perfect credit utilization rate?
 It may vary depending on the scoring system a lender uses.
 As a rule of thumb, you should aim to pay your credit card balances off in full each month.
 Asking your credit card issuer for a higher credit limit may also help.